 How to give me an idea

-- Send me an email: jeff.brooks [at] truesense [dot] com
+- Send me an email: jeff [at] jeff-brooks [dot] com

 - Tell me what's on your mind, and help me see how it fits into the conversation about donor-powered fundraising.

 - You can send a press release, but here's some advice: A press release makes you look like a dork -- a publicity-starved, irrelevant dork.
-Just talk to me; that's much more interesting.
+Just connect with me; that's much more interesting.

 - Give me something to link to.
 (You know things don't really exist unless they're on the web.)